Is the Samsung Galaxy S8 still worth buying in 2024

 How to buy a Samsung Galaxy S8 in 2024?

-In 2024, you can get the Grade A refurbished Samsung Galaxy S8 for around £185, and we honestly can’t think of a better smartphone for the money.
+In 2024, you can get the Grade A refurbished Samsung Galaxy S8 for around £185, We honestly can’t think of a better smartphone for the money.

-If you want a small-ish phone, Samsung has no direct competitors in the mid-range sector.
-The S8’s 5.8-inch screen makes it smaller than all of Samsung’s A-series phones.
-In any case, the S8 would be less expensive, so we’d go with that.
+If you want a small-ish phone, Samsung has no direct competitors in the mid-‘s sector.
+The S8’s 5.8-inch screen makes it Samsung’s all of Samsung’s A-series phones.
+In any case, the S8 would be expensive, so we’d go with that.